amplia-iiot/oda-docs-vuepress/docs/layers/datastreams/adc.md

 * __event__: *false by default*.
 Enable the option to use this channel as datastream event (automatically will send the to the Event Handlers when a event is generated).
 * __min__: *0.0 by default*.
 Specifies the value that datastream will take when the hardware channel value is in the minimum of the range.
 * __max__: *1.0 by default*.
-Specifies the value that datastream will take when the hardware channel value is in the maximum of the range
+Specifies the value that datastream will take when the hardware channel value is in the maximum of the range.

 _es.amplia.oda.datastreams.adc.cfg_ will have a similar format to:
 ```